What Is a Nurse Residency Program?

 • Builds strong communication skills

-• Teaches nurses to consistently use evidence-based practices
+• Teaches nurses to use evidence-based practices consistently

 • Increases job satisfaction